MEDS-SBBG-milkweed/.github/profile/README.md

 To read more about the project and modeling processes, please refer to our [Bren project page and technical documentation](https://bren.ucsb.edu/projects/identifying-priority-survey-sites-early-season-milkweed-conservation).

+## Disclaimers
+Plant and seed collection on Forest Service land is not permissible without a plant collection permit from the Los Padres National Forest.

+This project was completed as a part of the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) program at the Bren School of Environmental Science & Management at the University of California, Santa Barbara.

 ## Authors and Contributors
  - Amanda Herbst { [Github](https://github.com/amandaherbst) | [Website](amandaherbst.github.io) | [LinkedIn](https://www.linkedin.com/in/amanda-herbst/) }